Introduction

 Practical Scenario:

-TYPO3 major updates have consistently delivered massive backend improvements – every major version brings modern UI enhancements, better UX, and performance optimisations.
-The core team is doing excellent work here.
+TYPO3 major updates have consistently brought massive backend improvements – every major version brings modern UI enhancements, better UX, and performance optimisations.
+The core team does excellent work here.
 But frontend editing remains left out.

 The reasons are technical, organisational, and communicative in nature: